Tems-py/Discord-Python-Ticket-System/README.md

 🔒 -> Close the ticket - the channel will be delete after 10 seconds.

+After clicking on the lock, the channel will be deleted and a new channel named **ticket-log** will appear.
+All closed tickets are saved in this channel.

 # Done

 If you did everything correctly your bot should work like in the examples!

 Still questions?
 Join my [discord server](https://discord.gg/ykF6UfqWgF).

-I will not reply to basic questions like "How can I start my bot" or if the error message clearly states what is not working.
+I am not going to explain how it works with other databases!

-As I wrote at the beginning, this tutorial is not for complete beginners.
+**As I wrote at the beginning, this tutorial is not for complete beginners.**